RaffaeleFiorillo/Snake_Game/README.md

  - pygame;

 ## Main Goal:
- Eat as much food as possible;
+ Eat as much food as possible.

 ## Dying Condition:
- The head of the snake must touch any other part of the snake's body;
+ The head of the snake must touch any other part of the snake's body.

+## Score:
+ The score can be seen in the top left corner of the window, in red numbers.
+It represents the size of the snake (or how much food has been eaten).

 ## Description:
  - The snake moves in the same direction until one of the arrows is pressed;